 Currently, websites such as Watts Up With That are using sea ice extent in 2010 to claim Arctic sea ice has returned back to normal.
 A few days ago, Watts claimed that we had "more ice than any time on this date for the past 8 years".
 On the contrary, in March 2010, the total Arctic sea ice volume was 20,300 km3 - the lowest March value for total sea ice volume over the 1979-2009 period.
 Those who claim Arctic sea ice has returned to normal are focussing at the thin shell at the top and neglecting the steadily thinning sea ice below.

-Last updated on 9 March 2013 by Daniel Bailey.
+Last updated on 21 October 2016 by MichaelK.
 View Archives